T4ras123/DTrOCR/README.md

 The final goal is to create three models:

-- TrOCR for converting images to LaTeX.
+- TrOCR to extract text form images.
 (Work in progress...)
+- Layout recognition model.
 - Original transformer to translate LaTeX and Markdown.
 - Language model to analyze, structure and access notes.